annndruha/keenetic_wifi_telegram_logger/README.md

 # Keenetic Wi-Fi Telegram Logger

+> Work only with Keenetic routers.

 Simple python script which sends you a Telegram message when a device connected to Wi-Fi or disconnected.
-Work only with Keenetic routers.
+Also send message if host became unreachable.
 Script use REST (over CLI) Keenetic-API.
 For test propose check your router web-interface at `https://yourdomain.keenetic.pro/a`

 Script ask router for list of clients every 5 seconds, but routers has delay for updated state, so real refresh rate for connect ~20 seconds for disconnect ~1-20 minutes.